Battle of Baidoa: 20 December 2006

-On 20 December, heavy shooting broke out between Somali government troops and Islamists 25 km southeast of Baidoa where the Islamists claimed to have taken the government's military base in Daynuunay.
-The conflict thereafter moved north to the Islamist stronghold in Moode Moode Heavy weapons, including artillery, rockets and mortars were involved.
+On 20 December, heavy fighting broke out between Somali government troops and Islamists 25 km southeast of Baidoa where the Islamists claimed to have taken the government's military base in Daynuunay, a claim verified by residents in the area.
+Both sides accused one another of starting the violence.
+The conflict thereafter moved north to the Islamist stronghold in Moode Moode.
+Heavy weapons, including artillery, rockets and mortars were involved.
 Initial claims of casualties in this area were at least ten dead ICU militiamen and forty TFG soldiers wounded.
 Later claims of ICU casualties by the TFG were 71 Islamic soldiers dead and 221 injured, including two dead foreign fighters.
 The TFG claimed its own casualties were 3 dead and 7 wounded while the ICU claimed to have killed 7 government soldiers.

-Fighting was reported on many fronts around the capital in Iidale village (55 km south of Baidoa), Buulo Jadid (23 km north of Baidoa, also spelled Bullo Jadid) and Manaas (30 km southwest of Baidoa).
+Fighting was reported on many fronts around the capital in Iidale village (55 km south of Baidoa) between a government reconnaissance team and the Islamists, Buulo Jadid (23 km north of Baidoa, also spelled Bullo Jadid) and Manaas (30 km southwest of Baidoa).
 One TFG death and numerous injured civilians were reported in Iidale.
 A later report raised the casualties to three soldiers killed and two injured.
 Thirteen trucks filled with Ethiopian reinforcements were reported en route to the fighting.

 An AFP report mentioned the TFG claimed the attack on Iidale was led by Abu Taha al-Sudan, who is "wanted by Washington for carrying out attacks against its embassies in east Africa in 1998 and against an Israeli-owned hotel in Kenya in 2002."

 This report raised the death toll from the artillery duel in Iidale to 12, and added that the government captured 30 "armed vehicles" (presumably technicals).
 It also contradicted the fall of Daynuunay to the ICU: "'The fighting is so fierce, but government forces are still controlling Daynuunay,' said Issak Adan Mursaley, a resident in Deynunay."

 Meanwhile, an EU peace-brokering commission led by Louis Michel landed at Baidoa and then Mogadishu to meet, respectively, with the TFG and ICU representatives.
 Discussions yielded the agreement to meet in Khartoum, Sudan at an unspecified future date.

 In Dadaab, Kenya, UN Deputy High Commissioner for Refugees, Wendy Chamberlin, said camps there accounted for 34,000 refugees fleeing the fighting and floods in Somalia, but that number is expected to grow to 80,000 if fighting continues.
 The World Food Programme (WFP) is attempting to provide relief, but floods and mud have hampered ground transportation.

 Sheikh Mohamed Ibrahim Bilal, speaking for the ICU, claimed fighting was going its way in Iidale and Buulo Jadid, saying they captured two technicals, killed nine soldiers and had taken prisoners in the fighting.